DOT Clearinghouse Consents: What You Need to Know

 Consent must be received electronically within the Clearinghouse—for every full query performed for every individual driver.
 If consent is provided, a full query will be conducted, and full violations and/or return-to-duty details (if any) will be released.

-If a driver refuses consent, however, you will be notified, a query will not be run, and the driver will be prohibited from performing safety-sensitive functions until you’re able to run the query.
+If a driver refuses to consent, however, you will be notified, a query will not be run, and the driver will be prohibited from performing safety-sensitive functions until they've provided their consent to run the query.

-Earlier this year, the Department of Transportation set a fine of $5,833 for each violation of any provisions in the Clearinghouse.
-This applies to all drivers, carriers and medical review officers.
+The Department of Transportation (DOT) set a fine of $5,833 for each violation of any provisions in the Clearinghouse.
+This applies to all drivers, employers, and medical review officers.

-In the case of motor carriers, that would be $5,833 per violation—so if you don’t receive consent for every driver as required, it could be costly.
-Bottom line: Follow the consent rules for all prospective and current drivers.
+For employers, that would be $5,833 per violation—so if you don’t receive consent for every driver as required, it could be costly.
+Bottom line: Follow the Clearinghouse query consent rules for all prospective and current drivers.

-It also makes it easier for carriers to meet their pre-employment investigation and reporting obligations, as well as for the FMCSA to determine employer compliance with testing, investigation, and reporting requirements.
+It also makes it easier for employers to meet their pre-employment investigation and reporting obligations, as well as for the FMCSA to determine employer compliance with testing, investigation, and reporting requirements.

 - Report for duty/remain on duty for safety-sensitive functions with alcohol concentrations of .04 or greater or while using any other drug other than those prescribed.